cdapio/cdap/docs/developer-guide/source/query.rst

   The one exception to this rule is that Java collections such as ``List`` and ``Set`` are supported as well as Java ``Map``.
 This is possible because these interfaces are so commonly used that they deserve special handling.
   These interfaces are parameterized and require special care as described in the next section.

+* Fields of a class that are declared static or transient are ignored during schema generation.
+This means that the record type must have at least one non-transient and non-static field.
+For example, the ``java.util.Date`` class has only static and transient fields.
+Therefore a record type of ``Date`` is not supported and will result in an exception when the dataset is created.

 * A dataset can only be used in ad-hoc queries if its record type is completely contained in the dataset definition.
   This means that if the record type is or contains a parametrized type, then the type parameters must be present in